mgoutay/mgoutay.github.io/_posts/2019-02-05-tf2-tutorial.md

 categories: [tutorials]
 ---

-Here are some slides and a notebook that covers the basics about Tensorflow 2.0.
+Here are some slides and a notebook that covers the basics about Tensorflow 2.0 using an MNSIT classifier.

 The notebook version of the tutorial is available for you [to try on Google Collab](https://colab.research.google.com/github/mgoutay/tf2_tutorial/blob/master/MNIST_tutorial.ipynb).
 You can download the PowerPoint presentation, the associated PDF, and the code on [my GitHub page](https://github.com/mgoutay/tf2_tutorial).